Facebook, Google absorb U.S. lawmakers' jabs in rare Big Tech hearing

 Jordan and Cicilline had a heated exchange within 30 minutes of the hearing’s start, tangling over Jordan’s request to allow another member of Congress to join the panel.

-Jordan’s allegations come after President Donald Trump, who has clashed with several of the biggest tech companies, on Wednesday threatened to take action against them.
+Jordan’s allegations come after President Donald Trump, who has clashed with several of the biggest tech companies, on Wednesday threatened to take action against them with Executive Orders.

-“If Congress doesn’t bring fairness to Big Tech, which they should have done years ago, I will do it myself with Executive Orders,” Trump said on Twitter.
+CEO Cook rejected the notion there is nothing to stop Apple from raising the commissions it charges in the App Store.

-The president did not provide details but in the past has been irritated by tech companies, including Facebook and Twitter, which have occasionally taken action on his postings on issues such as treatments for the coronavirus.
-He has also clashed with the Washington Post, which is owned by Bezos.
+“I disagree strongly with that,” he said.
+“The competition for developers - they can write their apps for Android or Windows or Xbox or PlayStation.
+We have fierce competition at the developer side and the customer side, which is essentially so competitive I would describe it as a street fight for market share in the smartphone business.”

 In his opening remarks, Zuckerberg told lawmakers that China is building its “own version of the internet focused on very different ideas, and they are exporting their vision to other countries.”